 See an example CSC below:

 A supplier must be able to meet a minimum stocking quantity amounting to one case per store based on the number stores assigned and backup warehouse stock.
-If the product will not be available as needed, it is best to delay the listing presentation.
+If the product will not be available as needed, it is best to delay the listing submission.

 If the product is successful in sales, then you will be expected to promptly replenish the product’s inventory in the Virginia ABC bailment warehouse in order to maintain the minimum inventory levels.
 If minimum inventory levels are not maintained and Virginia ABC retail store orders go unfulfilled, or the product displays a pattern of being out of stock, Virginia ABC has the option to delist the product.

 Does Virginia ABC currently sell products similar to your product?
 If so, what makes your product different and why will customers decide to buy yours over another?
-Does your product fit a niche that is not currently filled by products sold through Virginia ABC? *Note: Virginia ABC retail stores are only authorized to sell distilled spirits, wine and cider produced from farm wineries, vermouth, mixers and rim garnishes.
+Does your product fit a niche that is not currently filled by products sold through Virginia ABC? *Note: Virginia ABC retail stores are only authorized to sell distilled spirits, wine produced from farm wineries, vermouth, mixers and rim garnishes.

 Additional consideration may be given to products that are made or distilled in the Commonwealth of Virginia or that have been awarded the distinction of “Virginia’s Finest” by the Virginia Department of Agriculture and Consumer Services.